 Images highlighting this approach to relief work appeared in evangelical periodicals on a regular basis around the turn of the century.
 In June of 1901, for example, the Christian and Missionary Alliance reproduced a photograph of the “sewing class” at the Kaira orphanage.
 The following May, missionary J. P. Rogers contributed an article entitled “Industrial Training of Orphans” which included several pictures of the C&MA’s workshop at Akola and a portrait of the foreman, Kanwadi Mudra Levarni, and his family.
-This young man had come to the mission as an orphan in 1884 and was now a government-certified mechanic and “steam engineer … of exemplary Christian character.”
+This young man had come to the mission as an orphan in 1884 and was now a government-certified mechanic and “steam engineer . . . of exemplary Christian character.”
 He was also, Marcus Fuller noted elsewhere, “one of our best preachers.”
 Photographs of orphans and other famine sufferers who embodied the hopes of their missionary sponsors by converting to Christianity, learning a trade, and contributing their talents to the building up of the local church community were especially compelling for evangelicals of the Fullers’ ilk.
-Early in 1902, C&MA missionaries sent home a picture of “A Native Convention” which took place at the recently-opened Akola chapel [Fig. 1.4].
+Early in 1902, C&MA missionaries sent home a picture of “A Native Convention” which took place at the recently opened Akola chapel (Figure 1.4).
 Indian preachers featured prominently on the program of this gathering, presiding over several sessions and offering “very fine” teaching to converts and missionaries alike.
 Kanwadi Mudra Levarni gave “a most remarkable clear and instructive address” which was, the missionaries reported, “the best of the whole convention.”

 Fig. 1.4 Here

 Through images and articles that focused on the abilities and agency of indigenous Christians, evangelical missionaries underscored their efforts to bind all tribes and nations into a universal spiritual fellowship in which distinctions of race and status were irrelevant.
-In the “Lord Jesus Christ,” Jennie Fuller reminded her supporters, “‘there is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female’ … but all are one.”
+In the “Lord Jesus Christ,” Jennie Fuller reminded her supporters, “‘there is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female’ . . . but all are one.”
 In order to impress this scriptural principle on their constituents in the United States, Fuller and her co-workers frequently stressed the similarities between American Christians and their “brothers and sisters” and “cousins across the sea” in India.
 “These children are very much like yourself,” Fuller wrote to members of the Junior Missionary Alliance.
-Referring to an accompanying photograph, Fuller added this exhortation: “Remember no child in America is any better than these dear children….
+Referring to an accompanying photograph, Fuller added this exhortation: “Remember no child in America is any better than these dear children. . . .
 In Romans it says, ‘There is no difference; all have sinned.’”
 In fact, Indian children might even prove an inspiration to their American peers.
-The picture of “little Taji,” a young girl who came to the C&MA’s India Berachah Orphanage during the famine of 1897 and was baptized in October of 1900, provided children in the United States with a model for how they could “serve the Savior” and proof that the “mites” they donated to famine relief were bearing fruit [Fig. 1.5].
+The picture of “little Taji,” a young girl who came to the C&MA’s India Berachah Orphanage during the famine of 1897 and was baptized in October of 1900, provided children in the United States with a model for how they could “serve the Savior” and proof that the “mites” they donated to famine relief were bearing fruit (Figure 1.5).
 “We call her the Little Missionary and she really is,” proclaimed orphanage superintendent Alice Yoder in the letter accompanying Taji’s photograph.
 Although Yoder worried that the picture did not adequately reflect the “brightness” of Taji’s disposition, she was confident that the image of the young girl holding her Bible would clearly communicate her status as an exemplary proselyte who persistently and patiently preached the Gospel to “the old blind beggar” sitting at her feet.

 Fig. 1.5 Here